About Australia Leads The Way To Globalisation

 However, critics point out China’s poor records in labour rights and environmental standards, which means compromising Australia’s standards for a FTA may be unethical.

 Despite making no reference to China’s labour and environmental records, New Zealand signed an agreement with China back in 2008 and has greatly improved dairy and meat’s access to Chinese market.

 “In a globalized world, the quicker we can eliminate trade barriers and roadblocks, faster we can integrate Australian companies into the global 5-STAR Business Networks that run modern economies” said Vivek Sood, author of the book “The 5-STAR Business Network“.

-In my view the results attributed to globalisation are more attributable to other factors such as human malfeasance, institutionalized corruption even in the highest places, laziness, a sense of entitlement to riches without working for them and herd mentality leading to action without thinking and many such factors – all a small part of basic human nature.”
+In my view the results attributed to Australia Leads The Way To Globalisation are more attributable to other factors such as human malfeasance, institutionalized corruption even in the highest places, laziness, a sense of entitlement to riches without working for them and herd mentality leading to action without thinking and many such factors – all a small part of basic human nature.”